-- Distinguishing feature is the white tips and borders on all fins.
+- The most distinguishing feature is the white tips and borders on all fins.

 - Closely resembles the grey reef shark and the whitetip reef shark.
 These species differ slightly in coloration; the grey reef shark has dark tips on its pectoral fins and the whitetip reef shark only has the white tip on the dorsal fin, not the pectoral fins.

-- Female tends to be larger than male.
+- Females tends to be larger than males.

-- Diet consists of bony fish, rays, cephalopods, small sharks, octopus, squids, and crustaceans.
+- Diet consists of bony fish, rays, cephalopods, small sharks, octopuses, squids, and crustaceans.